Abhisekbag1/smart-contract--using-solidity/README.md

 3.revert() is used to explicitly revert the transaction, usually due to a requirement violation or an exceptional condition.
  These error handling mechanisms help ensure the contract's integrity and provide meaningful feedback to users interacting with the contract.

-3.Compiling the Contract:
+#Compiling the Contract:

 .Use the Remix compiler panel to compile your smart contract.
 .Select the appropriate compiler version pragma solidity ^0.8.0;

-4.Deploying the Contract:
+# Deploying the Contract:

 1.Switch to the "Deploy & run transactions" tab in Remix.